 Our second technology platform, which is in an early stage, is a biomass biorefinery system using plant crops to co-produce both bioplastics and bioenergy.
 For this system, we intend to extract polymer from the engineered plant crop, so that the remaining plant material can be used as a biomass feedstock for the production of bioenergy products including electricity and biofuel.
 We are engineering switchgrass to produce bioplastics in the leaf and stem of the plant.
-We have also collaborated with the Australian Cooperative Research Centre to do the same in sugarcane, and with the Donald Danforth Plant Science Center to develop an advanced industrial oilseed crop for co-production of bioplastics along with vegetable oil, biodiesel fuel, or oleochemicals.
+We are also conducting research to develop an advanced industrial oilseed crop for co-production of bioplastics along with vegetable oil, biodiesel fuel, or oleochemicals.
 Switchgrass is a commercially and ecologically attractive, non-food energy crop that is indigenous to North America and is generally considered to be a leading candidate for cellulose-derived production of ethanol and other biofuels.
 Sugarcane is an established energy crop that is well suited for tropical regions of the world.
 We believe that using these crops to co-produce bioplastics with bioenergy products can offer superior economic value and productivity as compared to single product systems that produce them individually.
 We have been working on our biomass biorefinery platform using switchgrass for several years, and we believe that we are a scientific leader in this field.
-Our goal for this program is to have commercially viable plant varieties in precommercial field trials within two years.
+Our goal for this program is to have commercially viable plant varieties in pre-commercial field trials within two years.
 We may also seek to establish alliances with partners to commercially exploit this platform.